How to use plasticbaglaws.org

 plasticbagslaws.org Expands Focus to New York City

-Jennie Romer of plasticbaglaws.org helped found the BagItNYC Coalition, which worked with NYC Council Members Brad Lander and Margaret Chin on drafting carryout bag legislation, which is currently before the Council.
-The bill would require a 10-cent minimum charge on carryout bags at all retailers in NYC.
+Jennie Romer of plasticbaglaws.org helped found the BagItNYC Coalition, which worked with NYC Council Members Brad Lander and Margaret Chin on drafting the #BYOBag bill that would require a 5-cent charge on carryout bags at all retailers in NYC.

-Click on the photo below to view a slideshow of plastic bag litter in NYC:
+Click on the photo to view a slideshow of plastic bag litter in NYC.

 A short history of plastic bag laws in California